On Identification of Optimal Dynamic Treatment Regimes with Proxies of Hidden Confounders: Introduction

 \subsection{Related Literature}

 There are several strands of research related to our work.
 The proximal causal inference framework, originally introduced in \cite{Miao2018IdentifyingConfounder} for the point exposure scenario, has been extended in many directions.
 Notably, \cite{Qi2023ProximalConfounding} and \cite{Shen2022OptimalLearning} solve the point exposure optimal treatment regime problem under unmeasured confounding using proxies.
-Proximal inference tools have also been applied to more complex regimes, such as mediation analysis, longitudinal studies, and off-policy evaluation in \cite{TchetgenTchetgen2024}, \cite{Ying2023ProximalStudies}, \cite{Dukes2023ProximalAnalysis}, \cite{Singh2021AEffects}, \cite{Bennett2021ProximalProcesses}, \cite{Miao2022Off-PolicyModels}, respectively.
+Proximal inference tools have also been applied to more complex regimes, such as mediation analysis \citep{Dukes2023ProximalAnalysis}, longitudinal studies \citep{TchetgenTchetgen2024, Ying2023ProximalStudies,Singh2021AEffects}, and off-policy evaluation \citep{Bennett2021ProximalProcesses,Miao2022Off-PolicyModels, Shi2022}, respectively.
 These works, similar to ours, require solving nested integral equations.
-In contrast, none require the challenging task of identifying the joint distribution of counterfactuals as a crucial step towards identifying an optimal dynamic regime, as \cite{Ying2023ProximalStudies} only considers models for marginal counterfactual distributions indexed by static regimes, and \cite{Bennett2021ProximalProcesses} and \cite{Miao2022Off-PolicyModels} study partially observed markov decision processes.
+In contrast, none require the challenging task of identifying the joint distribution of counterfactuals as a crucial step towards identifying an optimal dynamic regime. \cite{Ying2023ProximalStudies} only considers models for marginal counterfactual distributions indexed by static regimes. \cite{Bennett2021ProximalProcesses}, \cite{Shi2022}, and \cite{Miao2022Off-PolicyModels} study off-policy evaluation with unmeasured confounding using proxies, but their approaches are not amenable to finding optimal policies/regimes because the nuisance bridge functions they introduce depend on the policy being evaluated.

-Alternatives to proximal causal inference with longitudinal data subject to unmeasured confounding include instrumental variable approaches as well as partial identification/sensitivity analysis approaches. \cite{Michael2023InstrumentalTreatment} study identification of a static regime using instrumental variables. \cite{Chen2023EstimatingVariable} study improvement of dynamic treatment regimes using instrumental variables \emph{given} partial identification bounds, though they do not formally state how these should be obtained and the assumptions required. \cite{Han2023OptimalOrdering} estimates a partial order of dynamic treatment regimes using an instrumental variable. \cite{Bruns-Smith2023RobustConfounders} study robust Q-learning under a model analogous to the marginal sensitivity model of \cite{Tan2006AScores}.
+Alternatives to proximal causal inference with longitudinal data subject to unmeasured confounding include instrumental variable approaches as well as partial identification/sensitivity analysis approaches. \cite{Michael2023InstrumentalTreatment} study identification of a static regime using instrumental variables. \cite{Chen2023EstimatingVariable} study improvement of dynamic treatment regimes using instrumental variables given partial identification bounds, though they do not formally state how these should be obtained and the assumptions required. \cite{Han2023OptimalOrdering} estimates a partial order of dynamic treatment regimes using an instrumental variable. \cite{Bruns-Smith2023} study robust Q-learning under a model analogous to the marginal sensitivity model of \cite{Tan2006AScores}.